The Echo Bazaar

 Visual

 Amber and shadow.
 The gold tones of data storage LEDs reflecting off wet concrete.
 Signal-dampening fabric draped over vendor booths like dark curtains in a theatre.
-A cathedral of stolen light where consciousness flickers in crystalline data chips.
+Faces in alcoves are half-lit.
+Merchandise glows.
+The effect is intimate, conspiratorial, and strangely beautiful.

 The Echo Thief

 Anchor TenantThe Bazaar's most prominent vendor.
-The Echo Thief's booth in Gallery Two is the gravitational center around which the market orbits.
+The Echo Thief's booth in Gallery Two is the gravitational center the market orbits.
+Most buyers descend into the Dregs because of this booth.

 The Ferrymen